ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 	{:pre: .pre}

 	Should return the `Agent pid`.
-	On a linux machine, you can install from [openssh](http://www.openssh.org/)
+	On a linux machine, you can install a ssh-agent from [openssh](http://www.openssh.org/).

 2. Add your SSH private key to the ssh-agent and store your passphrase in the keychain.